Myrmecoman/Unity-GPU-Vegetation-Instancer-HDRP_URP/README.md

 ## Work in progress

 Better randomization, currently patterns can be recognized.
 Support multiple objects instantiation for VegetationInstancer.cs.
-Be able to place objects with a density lower than 1 object per meter.
 Distance culling for grass (this way chunks are no longer visible).